SFOE/BFE-Chatbot-Joule-Verne/README.md

 1. User request hits **CloudFront + WAF** for caching and security.
 2. Request forwarded to the **Application Load Balancer** (ALB) in the public subnet.
-3. If the ALB recognizes the JWT tokens, it goes to step 5 directly
+3. If the ALB recognizes the JWT tokens, it goes to step 5 directly.
-4. The ALB redirects the user to **Cognito** frontpage, where the user must authenticate
+4. The ALB redirects the user to **Cognito** frontpage, where the user must authenticate.
-5. The ALB routes traffic to ECS tasks running in private subnets through a target group
+5. The ALB routes traffic to ECS tasks running in private subnets through a target group.
-6. ECS containers listen on port **8501** and process the request
+6. ECS containers listen on port **8501** and process the request.
-7. Containers interact with **S3**, **Bedrock**, and other AWS services via **VPC endpoints**
+7. Containers interact with **S3**, **Bedrock**, and other AWS services via **VPC endpoints**.
-8. Logs and metrics are sent to **CloudWatch**
+8. Logs and metrics are sent to **CloudWatch**.

 ---